 The Federal Motor Carrier Safety Administration, in their study, found that the poor performance of an 18-wheeler driver accounted for 87% of the reasons behind the accident.
 The study went on to say the following: “The most common associated factors recorded were driver factors, such as legal drug use, traveling too fast for conditions, unfamiliarity with the roadway, inadequate surveillance, fatigue, and feeling under pressure from motor carriers.”

-The government has tried to create federal regulations to limit the amount of time truckers can be on the road.
+The government has tried to create federal regulations to limit the number of time truckers can be on the road.
 However, many drivers have found ways around these regulations or ignore them completely.

 Nevertheless, 18-wheelers are important to our country and economy and a part of American life.
 It is important to do all we can to minimize our risks when driving around these big trucks.
 As a defensive driver, you should understand that these big trucks are nothing like passenger vehicles.
 With thousands of pounds of cargo, it is difficult for a big truck to accelerate, stop, and turn.
 Keep your distance when traveling around an 18-wheeler!

 For example, don't cut them off.
 When driving in front of one, avoid making sudden breaks.
 Watch the truck driver’s rearview mirror and try to anticipate what the truck driver is about to do.
 A good rule of thumb is that if you cannot see the truck driver, he or she cannot see you.
 Just remember, these mammoth trucks are dangerous and your ability to drive cautiously around them can sometimes make the difference between life and death.